adamadair/euler/problem_023/problem23.md

 # Solution Notes
 Used the fast sum_of_proper_divisors code from problem 21 to calculate all the abundant numbers under 28123.
-The rest was elementary.
+The rest was trivial.